Korkkii/docker-life/README.md

 - Install dependencies with `npm install`
 - Build Docker of Life cell image with `npm build`
 - Run Docker of Life with `npm start`
+  - Number of generations run can be specified with arguments e.g. `npm start 5`
+  - Default number of generations run is 3

 ## Changing the initial state